laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 on that topic here, so I recommend browsing through that post first if you haven't already.
 In that post, the game's value was based on the damage swing that occurred due to the attacker or defender hitting each other.
-I was implicitly assuming that the overall goal of the game was just to maximize damage over many extended plays.
+I was implicitly assuming that the overall goal of the game was just to maximize damage over time.

 But fighting games don't actually play like that.
-Health bars are finite and every point of damage gets us closer to the someone winning the game.
-Someone being at low enough health affects both players' strategies since some lines of play can lead to a player immediately winning or losing, or many strategies become identical to others due to damage thresholds.
-In Tekken 7, player health bars start at 170, and when combos can be around 60-70 damage (or even more depending on the situation), a player may only end up making few effective decisions.
-The concept of maximizing over playing several repeated identical subgames doesn't apply here.
+Health bars are finite and every point of damage gets us closer to the conclusion of the game.
+Someone being at low enough health affects both players' strategies since some lines of play can lead to a player immediately winning or losing, or many strategy payoffs become identical to others due to damage thresholds.
+In Tekken 7, player health pools start at 170, and when combos can be around 60-70 damage (or even more depending on the situation), a player may only end up making few effective decisions before the game is over.
+The concept of maximizing over playing several repeated identical games doesn't seem to apply.

-Also if we're going to be considering repeated plays, who gets to be the attacker on each subgame?
+Also if we're going to be considering repeated plays, who even gets to be the attacker on each subgame?
 Do we just take turns one after each other like gentle(wo)men?
 Of course not!
 In fighting games, people will absolutely crush you without you even feeling you got a chance to play if you let them.
 Professionals don't even go easy on little kids.